 - Lung resections with better lymph node dissection

 Our thoracic surgery program treats diseases of the chest, including the heart and lungs, and assesses or repairs damage to the lungs caused by cancer, injury or pulmonary disease.
 Thoracic Surgeon Dr. Peter Baik is trained and experienced in minimally invasive thoracic procedures, including laparoscopic, video-assisted thoracic surgery and robotic surgery.
 In 2015, under Dr. Baik's leadership, Southwestern became the first hospital in Oklahoma to be listed by Intuitive Surgical® as an experienced hospital in thoracic robotic surgery.

 Improving quality of life during and after surgery

 While removing malignant tumors is the primary objective, the surgical oncology team at Southwestern also understands the importance of quality of life.
 Through various procedures, your surgical oncologists strives to help you relieve pain (e.g., palliative surgery), maintain dignity (e.g., reconstructive surgery), and preserve normal function (e.g., limb-sparing surgery).

-Throughout your treatment, you will also receive integrative oncology services, such as nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation, mind-body medicine and spiritual counseling.
+Throughout your treatment, you will also receive supportive care services, such as nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation, and mind-body medicine.
 These therapies can help reduce cancer-related fatigue, functional impairments, and other side effects so you can maintain your quality of life during treatment.